xgill15x/Budget-Tracker/README.md

 ## Installation

-To run the front-end, run these commands:
+To run the front-end, run these commands in the 'react' directory:

 ```bash
   curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash